argorar/WebMConverter/README.md

 * Download your video is easy now (support +1000 sites), [see more information.][Sites]

 #### Version 3.3.1
-* Bring dark videos to light, try it in Advanced> Processing> Colors levels
+* Bring dark videos to light, try it in Advanced> Processing> Filters
 * Minor changes to performance in filters

 #### Version 3.3.2